 You track what you eat to optimize your diet.
 You follow your workouts to get fitter.
 So it’s natural that you are here to use a sleep calculator to track your sleep cycle.

 Alongside food and fitness, sleep is one of the critical pillars of health.
-A consistent sleep routine will not only allow you to wake up full of energy, but you will find that proper sleep will allow you to reach your goals much sooner.
-With the help of a sleep calculator, you can easily create a sleep schedule with ease.
+A consistent sleep routine will not only allow you to wake up full of energy, but you will find that getting the recommended 7 to 8 hours of sleep will allow you to reach your goals much sooner.
+With the help of a sleep calculator, you can easily create a schedule with ease and lock in a good night’s sleep.

-A sleep calculator will suggest the time to fall asleep and the best time to wake up.
+A sleep calculator will suggest the best time to go to sleep and wake up.
 Most sleep calculators factor in how many sleep cycles you will complete within the recommended sleep schedule.

-Do you find that you wake up exhausted and unmotivated even after sleeping 7 - 8 hours each night?
-A sleep calculator can help you work out what stage of the sleep cycle you are in when your alarm buzzes each morning.
+Do you find that you wake up exhausted and unmotivated even after getting 7 to 8 hours of sleep each night?
+A sleep calculator can help you determine what stage of the sleep cycle you are in when your alarm buzzes each morning.
 Waking up mid-cycle or in the middle of REM sleep can lead to intense grogginess and even sleep inertia.

 If you want to improve your sleep routine and learn more about the best schedule for your unique lifestyle, use the Puffy Sleep Calculator.